top of page

 Family Land Trust Model

-For lands owned by multiple family members, formation of a family land trust may be a proactive option for keeping land in the family for generations to come.
+For land owned by multiple family members, formation of a family land trust may be a proactive option for keeping land in the family for generations to come.
 A family land trust can be flexible and tailored to each ʻohana's unique needs.
 For more information, see our Family Land Trust handout.
-Legal service providers that can help 'ohana set up a family land trust include:
+Legal providers that offer this service include:

-Below is a non-comprehensive list of attorneys specializing in estate and trust planning who can help your ʻohana determine which legal tools are best for your goals.
+Below is a non-comprehensive list of estate planning attorneys who can help determine which legal tool is best for your ʻohana's goals.

 Phone: (808) 245-9991